m1ntek/EVT/README.md

 # EVT

-A job application challenge for a company using PHP from February.
+A job application challenge for a company using PHP from February 2021.

 A functional shopping cart simulation.